 "My love of research has had a pervasive impact on my teaching.
 One of the joys of teaching is to inspire students to ask their own questions, and to see them through the process of finding answers."

 B.A., History, cum laude, 1969, University of Chicago.

 Judaism, Christianity and Islam; women's history; Jews in America; the Bible in history; European history.

-Full Curriculum Vitae - (DOC)
+Full Curriculum Vitae - (PDF)

 Caterpillar Foundation Faculty Achievement Award, Knox College, 1999.